Vietnam.vn - Nền tảng quảng bá Việt Nam

 An artist writes Iranian and Japanese calligraphy outside Education City.
 Photo: Reuters

 Japan is ranked 17th in FIFA, four places above Iran.
 In terms of Elo, Japan is ranked 15th, five places above Iran.
-This match is considered world class, at the stadium that will host the 2022 World Cup.
+This match is considered world- class, at the stadium that will host the 2022 World Cup.

-Japan are rated higher, with a 57% chance of reaching the semi-finals, compared to Iran's 43% chance of advancing.
+Japan is rated higher, with a 57% chance of reaching the semi-finals, compared to Iran's 43% chance of advancing.
 The last time the two teams met was in the 2019 Asian Cup semi-finals, when Japan won 3-0.
 Compared to that year's squad, Iran has not changed much, while Japan has changed about half of its personnel.

 Iran is currently led by local coach Amir Ghalenoei.
 He led Iran to the 2007 Asian Cup, but lost to South Korea on penalties in the quarterfinals.
 Meanwhile, coach Hajime Moriyasu has led Japan since the 2018 World Cup, helping the team often stand at the top of Asia.